d3fc/d3fc/packages/d3fc-chart/README.md

 The *label* value can either be a string, or a function that returns a string.
 If it is a function, it will be invoked with the data that is 'bound' to the chart.
 This can be useful if you are rendering multiple charts using a data join.

+<a name="cartesian_xAxisHeight" href="#cartesian_xAxisHeight">#</a> *cartesian*.**xAxisHeight**(*height*)

+If *height* is specified, sets the height for the x-axis, and returns the Cartesian chart.
+If *height* is not specified, returns the x-axis height or null if not set.
+The value should be a string with units (e.g. "2em").

+The *height* value can either be a string, or a function that returns a string.
+If it is a function, it will be invoked with the data that is 'bound' to the chart.
+This can be useful if you are rendering multiple charts using a data join.

+<a name="cartesian_yAxisWidth" href="#cartesian_yAxisWidth">#</a> *cartesian*.**yAxisWidth**(*width*)

+If *width* is specified, sets the width for the y-axis, and returns the Cartesian chart.
+If *width* is not specified, returns the y-axis width or null if not set.
+The value should be a string with units (e.g. "2em").

+The *width* value can either be a string, or a function that returns a string.
+If it is a function, it will be invoked with the data that is 'bound' to the chart.
+This can be useful if you are rendering multiple charts using a data join.

 <a name="cartesian_xOrient" href="#cartesian_xOrient">#</a> *cartesian*.**xOrient**(*orient*)
 <a name="cartesian_yOrient" href="#cartesian_yOrient">#</a> *cartesian*.**yOrient**(*orient*)